-- The interpreter reads the affidavit to the deponent.
+- The interpreter reads a translation of the affidavit to the deponent.

-- The interpreter administers the oath to the deponent.
+- The interpreter translates the oath or affirmation for the deponent.
 The deponent may repeat the oath in their own language.

 Any deponent (the person swearing the affidavit) with a hearing impairment or preferring to communicate in sign language may use an interpreter.
 The interpreter's oath and form of jurat used for persons of a culturally and linguistically diverse background should be modified accordingly.